$0.00

 Teaching the Bible to this age group requires moving past simple, repetitive activities and engaging their developing minds with structure, narrative, and creativity.

-The transition into early elementary school (ages six to eight) marks a significant shift in a child’s learning capability.
+The transition into early elementary school marks a significant shift in a child’s learning capability.
 These children are gaining literacy skills, developing logic, and moving slightly beyond purely concrete thinking.
 They love rules, fairness, and heroes.
+This article outlines effective strategies to ensure your Bible curriculum resonates deeply with these enthusiastic learners.

 Developmental Considerations